deciduously/music/post.md

 ## The Meme

-This post was inpsired by this meme:
+This post was inspired by this meme:

 ![the meme](https://i.redd.it/uirqnamnjpz31.jpg)

-Here's a slightly modified version of the `bash` one-liner at the bottom, taken from [this blog post](https://blog.robertelder.org/bash-one-liner-compose-music/) that explores it:
+Here's a slightly modified version of the [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) one-liner at the bottom, taken from [this blog post](https://blog.robertelder.org/bash-one-liner-compose-music/) by [Robert Elder](https://www.robertelder.org/) that explores it:

 ```bash
 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

-No, just mashing your keyboard will (likely) not yield similar results.
-I tried myself so you don't have to.
-The link blogpost is considerably more brief and assumes a greater degree of background knowledge than this diatribe, but that's not to discredit it - that write-up and Wikipedia were all I needed to complete this translation with absolutely not a clue how this whole thing worked going in.
+The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this particular adventure, but that's not to discredit it at all - that write-up and Wikipedia were all I needed to complete this translation with absolutely not a clue how this whole thing worked going in.

 Here's a step-by-step video demonstration: